microsoft/WhatTheHack/053-SentinelAutomatedResponse/Student/Challenge-01.md

 - Create a Log Analytics workspace and explain your Sentinel architecture.
 - Launch the Sentinel Console.
 - Demonstrate that logs are being ingested into your Log Analytics Workspace.

-**Tasks - Instanciate Your Microsoft Sentinel Environment**
-- Be able to launch the Sentinel service in the portal
-- Deploy the AMA or MMA agent on a Windows Server
-- Verify that data is being ingested into Sentinel
-- Deploy the appropriate data connector
-- Deploy the 'Data collector health monitoring' workbook